mello-io/The-Employee-Simulator/README.md

 pip install -r requirements.txt
 ```
 3. Edit ` apps.txt ` and ` websites.txt ` with your environment.
+4. Add initial app execution path in ` apps_map.json ` for proper execution apps in ` apps.txt `.
-4. Run the simulation:
+5. Run the simulation:
 ```
 python main.py
 ```
-5. Logs will be saved to logs/log-<date>.txt.
+5. Logs will be saved to ` logs/log-<date>.txt `.

 ---